 Older studies linked aluminum to an increased risk for Alzheimer's disease.
 This was due to the fact that several analyses revealed high levels of aluminum in the brains of individuals suffering from Alzheimer’s.
 As a result, the safety of everything from aluminum cans to aluminum foil was called into question.
 However, with further research, scientists ruled out aluminum as a possible contributing factor to Alzheimer's after they were unable to find a statistically significant connection.

 “The more a person uses antiperspirant, the less microbial growth his or her body produces.”

 Like any product, some ingredients don’t work for certain skin types.
 For individuals with sensitive skin, antiperspirants can cause irritation and rashes.
 Typically, these side effects go away soon after one stops using the product.

 Studies reveal that prolonged use of antiperspirants can also affect your personal microbiome—but in a good way.
 The average human body is host to dozens of colonies of microbial life, and one's daily habits influence how that life lives and thrives on it.
 The more a person uses antiperspirant, the less microbial growth his or her body produces.

 The only real harm antiperspirants can cause is to your clothing.
 When bonded with your sweat, the acidic properties of the ingredient can leave unsightly stains on the underarms of your clothing.
 Avoid stains on your clothing by applying antiperspirant per the manufacturer’s instructions and by allowing it to dry completely before putting on clothes.

 No. There is no scientific evidence that aluminum or antiperspirant products lead to cancer or Alzheimer’s.
+Using them does not harm your body in any way.
 When using antiperspirant products, make sure to read the instructions on the product and avoid applying antiperspirant to parts of your body with mucous membranes like your mouth, eyes, and genitals.